serlou/uniform4nonuniform-subdivision/README.md

 # parabola-based-subdivision-scheme
+This repository includes:
-MATLAB implementation of a uniform subdivision scheme that reproduces parabolas on non-uniform grids.
+1. MATLAB implementation of a uniform subdivision scheme that reproduces parabolas on non-uniform grids.
+2. Mathematica notebook with symbolic computations used in the results of CITAR